Aly218/ITMD-361/labs/lab1/README.md

 # lab1
 Lab 1 for ITMD 361:
-Created first website using an index.html template.
-I used the template by writing a few sentences of myself and added a heading.
+-Created my first website using an index.html template.
+-Used the template by writing a few sentences about myself and added a heading.